History of the Jews in Tunisia: Reforms

-The Case of Sfez

-Political action is therefore seen as a means of putting an end to the exceptional status of Jews, constituting "a real break in the mental universe of Jewish communities, a rupture which breaks the old world of submission to the order of things".
-In 1853, the qaid of the Tunisian community, Nessim Samama, obtains the abolition of the chores to which his co-religionists were hitherto constrained.
+From then on, political action was seen as a means to end the exceptional status affecting Jews, representing "a true rupture in the mental universe of Jewish communities, a rupture that broke the old world of submission to the order of things."
+In 1853, the caid of the Tunisian Jewish community, Nessim Samama, secured the abolition of the forced labor obligations that had previously burdened his co-religionists.

+Residual discrimination

-Nevertheless, the Jews still had to pay the jizya and exceptional taxes claimed by the bey according to the needs and were also subject to discrimination.
-Jews had restricted dress code, according to which they were obliged to wear a black chechia (and not red, like the Muslims), a black or dark blue turban (and not white) and black shoes and not of bright color.
-They could not live outside their assigned neighborhoods and could not access real estate.
-Finally, when they were victims of vexations or violence, they did not receive reparation for the harm they have suffered.
+Despite everything, Jews remained subject to the payment of the jizya and exceptional taxes demanded by the bey as needed, and they also faced discrimination.

+In terms of clothing, they were required to wear a black chechia instead of a red one, a black or dark blue turban instead of a white one, and black shoes instead of brightly colored ones.
+They were not allowed to live outside the neighborhoods assigned to them and could not own real estate.
+Finally, when they were victims of harassment or violence, they did not always receive reparations for the harm suffered.

+Sfez affair

-Yet the relationship between Jews and Arabs changed dramatically from the middle of the century, due to the emergence of European colonial powers in Tunisia, and in France in particular.
-Indeed, they relied on the presence of Jews to promote their economic and commercial interests: the situation of these, often treated in an unfair way by the Tunisian courts, was used as a pretext for pressures on the bey.
-The Sfez affair in 1857 was an illustration of this new context and an opportunity for France and the United Kingdom to intervene on behalf of the defense of human rights and the struggle against absolutism and fanaticism in order to promote their interests.
+However, the relationship between Jews and Muslims changed radically from the mid-century due to the intrusion of European colonial powers in Tunisia, particularly France.
+These powers relied on the presence of Jews to promote their economic and commercial interests, as their situation—often marked by unfair treatment in Tunisian courts—served as a pretext for exerting pressure on the bey.
+The Sfez affair in 1857 illustrates this new context and provided an opportunity for France and the United Kingdom to intervene in the name of defending human rights and fighting absolutism and fanaticism to advance their interests.

-Batou Sfez was a Jewish coachman at the service of the qaid of his community, Nassim Shamama.
-Following a traffic incident and an altercation with a Muslim, he was accused by Muslim of having insulted Islam; witnesses subsequently confirmed before a notary that they witnessed the scene.
-He was charged and convicted, according to Maliki law and despite his protestations, was sentenced by the Charaa court to a death penalty for blasphemy and beheaded with a saber sword on June 24, 1857.
-The sovereign Muhammad II ibn al-Husayn sought by this gesture to appease the rancor born of the execution of a Muslim accused of having killed a Jew and to prove that his justice treats his subjects fairly.
-Nevertheless, the severity of the punishment aroused great emotion in the Jewish community and among the consuls of France and the United Kingdom, Léon Roches and Richard Wood.
+Batou Sfez was a Jewish coachman serving the caïd of his community, Nessim Samama.
+Following a traffic incident and an altercation with a Muslim, he was accused of insulting Islam, with witnesses later confirming the scene before a notary.
+Charged and found guilty under Maliki law despite his protests, he was sentenced by the Sharia court to death for blasphemy and decapitation, and was executed by sword on June 24.
+The ruler Mohammed Bey sought through this act to appease resentment stemming from the execution of a Muslim accused of killing a Jew and to demonstrate that his justice system treated all subjects fairly.

-They then took advantage of it to exert pressure on the sovereign to embark on the path of liberal reforms similar to those promulgated in the Ottoman Empire in 1839.
-Moreover, the historian Ahmad ibn Abi Diyaf refers to the Tunisian Jews as "brothers in the homeland" (Ikhwanoun fil watan), although he accuses some of them of exaggerating to seek the protection of foreign consuls.
+Nevertheless, the severity of the sentence caused great consternation within the Jewish community and among the French and British consuls, Léon Roches and Richard Wood.
+They used the incident to pressure the ruler into adopting liberal reforms similar to those enacted in the Ottoman Empire in 1839.
+Moreover, the historian Ibn Abi Dhiaf referred to Tunisian Jews as "brothers in the homeland" (Ikhwanoun fil watan), although he criticized some for excessively seeking the protection of foreign consuls.